Healthy, Strong Nails: Your Nail Care 101 Guide

 1. Find A Nail Salon That Doesn't Use E-Files

-E-files are the most common source of nail damage, visible to the naked eye or hidden.
-They thin the nail plate, disrupt the natural seal between nail and skin, and can cause sensitivity that can become permanent.
+They thin the nail plate, disrupt the natural seal between nail and skin, and cause sensitivity that can become permanent.

-We also know that 99% of nail salons use E-files.
-The difficulty in executing this advice isn’t taken for granted.
+We know that 99% of nail salons use nail drills.

 2. Commit To Regular Appointments